MaxITService/AIVORelay-relay/finding_file_input.md

 ---

-_Created during the Handy-connector integration of Google Gemini support._
+_Created during the AivoRelay integration of Google Gemini support._